Why Not Try The New Trendy Israeli Food Now?

 Cultural Heritage

 Israelis are proud of their culture and heritage.
-They celebrate Jewish holidays, such as Passover, Hanukkah, Purim, Rosh Hashanah, Yom Kippur, Sukkot, Tu B'Shevat, Shavuot, and Lag BaOmer.
+They celebrate Jewish holidays like Passover, Hanukkah, Purim, Rosh Hashanah, Yom Kippur, Sukkot, Tu B'Shevat, Shavuot, and Lag BaOmer.

 They also honor Arab traditions, such as Eid al Adha, Ramadan, and Muharram.